alexei-kouprianov/COVID-2019.ru.ISOWeeks/README.md

     Remove.last.line.20230525.r

 Be careful and thoughtful though.
 Mindless and careless execution of scripts may damage the data.
-Fortunately you can always download an intact updated version from this repository.
+Fortunately you can always download an intact updated version from this repository : [data.ISOweeks.xlsx](https://github.com/alexei-kouprianov/COVID-2019.ru.ISOWeeks/blob/main/data/xlsx/data.ISOweeks.xlsx)

 ## Illustrations